Skip to main content

 Featured Philadelphia “firsts” include inventions like bifocals; cultural milestones such as Mother’s Day; and significant locations like Mother Bethel African Methodist Episcopal (AME) Church, the home of the AME faith and the oldest piece of land continuously owned by African Americans.

-On the dockert: special guest speakers, free giveaways, historical tales told by professional storytellers, scavenger hunts and monthly main events.
+Also on the docket: special guest speakers, free giveaways, historical tales told by professional storytellers, scavenger hunts and monthly main events.

 Where: Various locations including Mother Bethel African Methodist Episcopal (AME) Church, 419 S. 6th Street, Philadelphia, PA